-Avoid Using the node_load_multiple API Function
+Avoid the Pitfall of node_load_multiple API Function

 In a large website with many nodes, stop using the node_load_multiple function.
 It potentially limits the site growing.

 According to the document: "This function should be used whenever you need to load more than one node from the database."
 But, I want to say that we should avoid using this function as this open the door to system crash in the future.

 I had written a blog before Design a Drupal website with a million nodes in mind.
 I had used this function as an example.
 It is true that node_load_multiple function enhance the performance.
 But, it comes with a price.
 When we load thousands of node into the memory, it exhausts the web server memory instantly.
 Then we get this infamous message: "Fatal error: Allowed memory size of 268435456 bytes exhausted (tried to allocate XYZ bytes) in ...".